Anatomy of a robot¶

 To import wpilib, it’s just as simple as this:

 Because RobotPy implements the same WPILib as C++/Java, you can learn a lot about how to write robot code from the many C++/Java focused WPILib resources that already exist, including FIRST’s official documentation.
 Just translate the code into python.

-objects define a number of functions that you need to override, which get
+These classes define a number of functions that you need to override,

-It is recommended that inexperienced programmers use the IterativeRobot framework, which is what this guide will discuss.
+It is recommended that inexperienced programmers use the TimedRobot class, which is what this guide will discuss.

 An incomplete version of your robot object might look like this:

 robotInit function is where you initialize data that needs to be

 initialized when your robot first starts.
 Examples of this data includes: